appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

 nestedSidebar: 'searchbase-reactivesearch'
 ---

-## When to use?
+## How does it work?

-The `Component` class represents a search component that can be used to build a different kind of search components for examples,
+The `SearchComponent` class represents a search component that can be used to build a different kind of search components for examples,

 -   a category filter component,
 -   a search bar component,